 New Mexico Administrative Code (NMAC) 16.8.2 Licensing and Operational Requirements for Cannabis Establishments states that "transporting cannabis or cannabis products between licensees or licensed premises" requires "proof of insurance".

-No current cannabis insurance or bond requirements in New York.
 For more information on cannabis insurance in New York visit: Office of Cannabis Management.
+PurpleRisk® provides cannabis insurance in New York.

 No current cannabis insurance or bond requirements in Oregon.
 For more information on cannabis insurance in Oregon visit: Oregon Liquor & Cannabis Commission.